 Also, there is a lot of trial and error involved with sewing your own clothes.
 Some projects work out and some do not.
 But once you get an idea of what styles work best for you, the possibilities are endless.
 Be patient and have fun!
 With all the different kinds of fabric available, you won’t ever have to worry about having too many of one style, and your uniqueness will stand out every time.

 Since we learned the skills once, we should make use of them for getting great fashion.
 Often the designers only have 20 something women in mind.
-Thus, reactivating our skills and sewing our own clothes permits us wearing what we want without looking like we rioted our (grand)daughter’s closet or got the clothes as free bees from the Salvation Army. 😉
+As a result, reactivating our skills and sewing our own clothes permits us wearing what we want without looking like we rioted our (grand)daughter’s closet or got the clothes as free bees from the Salvation Army. 😉

 Did you learn sewing in school?
 What did you sew at school?
 Have you kept sewing after graduating from high school?
 What was the last item you sew?
 What is your biggest challenge in sewing?
 See these reasons why you should learn how to sew.